 "I'm not surprised." she said, "He's a very talented boy."

-Sunee shot him a half-amused, half-sly look before taking up some of the larger cutlery to serve him.
+Sunee shot him a half-amused, half-skeptical look before reaching for one of the serving spoons.